If you’ve got a savings account, you can relate to this week’s question…

 There are, however, ways to earn more with a manageable amount of risk.
 I do it, and so can you.

-We’ve written about this a lot, most recently in 8 Ways to Earn More on Your Savings.
-You should read that entire post, but here’s a summary of those ideas:
+We’ve written about this a lot, most recently in “How to Earn More on Your Savings for the Rest of 2017.”
+You should read that entire article, but here’s a quick overview:

 1. Shop around

-If you’re going to stick with insured savings, at least make sure you’re getting the highest possible.
-We have an online search for rates you can use to compare rates nationwide.
+If you’re going to stick with insured savings, at least make sure you’re getting the highest rate possible.
+We have an online search for rates that you can use to compare rates nationwide.
 But don’t end your search there.
-Smaller local banks and credit unions often have higher rates than the bigger banks that show up in these search engines, so check local deals too.
+Smaller local banks and credit unions can have higher rates than the big guys that show up in these search engines, so check local deals too.

 2. Invest in stocks

-Investing in stocks is obviously riskier than putting money in an insured savings account, but the rewards can be much higher.
+Investing in stocks is obviously riskier than putting money in an insured savings account, but the rewards can be much greater.

 Stocks don’t pay interest, but some pay dividends, which amounts to the same thing.
 Find a good, solid company with a decent dividend, and you can earn multiples of what banks are paying and have some upside potential as well.
-For example, take a look at my online portfolio and you’ll see I own Conoco.
-If you bought it at the recent price of $56 a share, the $2.64 annual dividend would amount to 4.7 percent interest.
+For example, as I write this, Verizon’s stock is paying nearly 5 percent in dividends.
+So is AT&T’s.
+You can do a quick web search for “best dividend stocks” and find plenty of articles with ideas.

 3. Mutual funds

 One of the keys to investing on Wall Street is diversification: Spreading your money out over a group of stocks or bonds is safer than just buying one or two.
-That’s the idea behind mutual funds.
-With a mutual fund, your money is pooled with other investors’ and invested into a big basket of stocks, bonds, or both.
+That’s the idea behind mutual funds and exchange traded funds, also known as ETFs.
+With a mutual fund, your money is pooled with other investors’ money and invested into a big basket of stocks, bonds or both.

-There are dozens of mutual funds available that invest in just about every kind of security, from government bonds to Chinese stocks.
+There are dozens of mutual funds and ETFs available that invest in just about every kind of security, from government bonds to Chinese stocks.
 The risk in mutual funds obviously will coincide with the risk of the investments they hold.
 But a mutual fund is a good way to get a bunch of stocks for the price of one.
+Example?
+The Vanguard High Dividend Yield ETF holds a portfolio of dividend-paying stocks.
+As I write this, it’s paying about 3 percent in dividends, and over the last 10 years its overall return has averaged about 7 percent per year.

 Bonds are basically IOUs from companies or federal and state government agencies.
 As with a bank CD, when you buy bonds, you’re loaning money and earning interest.
 You can either hold the bond until it matures or sell it on the open market prior to maturity for its then-current market price.